Virtusa-vLife/Use-Cases/Insurance claims prediction/README.md

 2)Final_dataset_generation is the python notebook used to impute the total cost and payable amount into the electronicc health records.

 3)Statistical_analysis_ehr_claims_final_dataset is the notebook used to perform statistical test and build machine learning models to predict the total cost of the treatment of the disease and the payable amount.

+To run the server, run the command python manage.py runserver (in the gui directory).
+You can access the gui by navigating to local host, port 8000.
+(127.0.0.1:8000)

+Python module requirements:-
+1)sklearn

+2)pandas

+3)numpy

+4)matplotlib

+5)seaborn

+6)Django

+For the analysis part, you will need these additional modules:-

+7)scipy

+8)statsmodels